EnigmaCurry/blog.rymcg.tech/content/blog/linux/restic_backup.md

 ## Usage

  * Procure your S3 Bucket, credentials, and endpoint URL.
- * Save the script to any directory you like.
+ * Save the script to your computer in any directory you like.
  * Change the permissions on the script: `chmod 0700 restic_backup.sh`
  * Edit all the variables at the top of your `restic_backup.sh` file.